restrep/WeedsAI/README.md

 A multiclass weeds image classifier based on the public dataset DeepWeeds.

 The model uses tranfer learning and builts upon the ResNet50.
-Obtaining a test accuracy of 90%.
+Obtaining a test accuracy of 91%.

-Check [webapp](https://weedsai.herokuapp.com/) deployed using flask and heroku.
+Check the [webapp](https://weedsai.herokuapp.com/) deployed using flask and heroku.

 ## Why?
 The scenario where two plant species do not destroy each other is quite rare.
 Predominantly, plants will fight for all the available resources around them.